corrode/corrode.github.io/content/blog/immutability/index.md

 decision](https://users.rust-lang.org/t/is-immutability-by-default-worth-the-hassle/83668)
 and their first Rust programs typically contain a lot of `mut` keywords.

-I think **immutability is a great default**, because it helps reduce mental complexity.
-If the default was mutability, you'd have to check every function call to see if it changes the value of a variable.
+In my opinion, **immutability is a great default**, because it helps reduce mental complexity.
+See, if the default was mutability, you'd have to check every function call to see if it changes the value of a variable:

 ```rust
 x = 42;